khurramnaveed4545-pixel/CS403-Database-Management-Systems/README.md

 # Importance of the Databases

+In today’s world, databases have become extremely important because every organization needs to store and process its data in a structured way.

+**Examples include:**

+- Banks use databases to store customer information and transaction records.
+- Hospitals maintain patients’ medical histories and treatment details in databases.
+- E-commerce websites manage their product listings, customer orders, and payment records using databases.

+**Without databases** , it would be very difficult to handle information in an organized, secure, and reliable manner.
+That is why databases are considered the backbone of modern systems.

 Aaj ke daur mein database ki ahmiyat bohot zyada hai kyunki har organization apna data store aur process karna chahti hai.

 **Examples:**